AndreasRoither/Virtual-interaction-library/README.md

 #### Dash Teleport
 The dash teleport transfers the viewpoint continuously towards the selected position by a given velocity.
 For this dash movement, a co-routine is started which moves the viewpoint step by step towards the target position until it is close enough.
 For each step, the *MoveTowards* function from the Unity scripting API is used to update the viewpoint position.

-An example of the point and teleport technique can be seen below.
+An example of the point and teleport technique using dash mode can be seen below.

 <img src="./images/VRIL_Teleport_Example.gif" width="400"/>